Kyle Larson: NASCAR K&N Pro Series and ARCA

 While Larson expressed some interest in IndyCar racing, he was signed for the 2012 racing season by Earnhardt Ganassi Racing (EGR) as part of the team's driver development program.
-In February 2012, Larson won his first race in a full bodied stock car in the Pete Orr Memorial Orange Blossom 100 at New Smyrna Speedway.
+On February 11, 2012, Larson won his first race in a full bodied stock car at New Smyrna Speedway.
 A week later, he won again at the speedway during the World Series of Asphalt.

-Larson moved full-time in the NASCAR K&N Pro Series East in 2012 with Rev Racing.
+In 2012, Larson moved full-time to the NASCAR K&N Pro Series East, driving for Rev Racing.
 On June 9, Larson scored his first career NASCAR K&N Pro Series East win at Gresham Motorsports Park.
 Nine days later, Larson made his ARCA Racing Series debut at Michigan International Speedway where he finished 13th.
 Larson scored his second K&N Pro Series East win at New Hampshire Motor Speedway.

 Larson won the 2012 NASCAR K&N Pro Series East championship with two wins and 12 top-tens in 14 races, overcoming the five wins of Corey LaJoie (son of two-time Busch Series champion Randy).
 He was also named the K&N Pro Series East Rookie of the Year.
 On June 7, 2014, Larson scored his first ARCA win at Pocono Raceway.